gulewei/StardewValleyPrairieKing/README.md

-**Prairie King: Outlaw Starter Kit** is a clean mod that gives you power-ups the moment you step into the boots of the Prairie King.
+# **Prairie King: Outlaw Starter Kit**
+A clean mod that gives you power-ups the moment you step into the boots of the Prairie King.

-# ✨ The Starter Kit
+## ✨ The Starter Kit

 ⚡ Speed Boost (Coffee): Start with increased movement speed.
 Outrun the fastest monsters and weave through bullet patterns with ease.